-Content Model Examples for Contentful
+Contentful Content Model Examples

 In this section, we’ll break down three content model examples that stretch across different requirements for you to understand how fields make up content types.
 These examples will teach you how to use the content modeling facility of Contentful for better resource and content planning.

 Content models for blogging are one of the most popular.
 First, create a free account on Contentful.

 Next, create a new space for your project.
 All the content related to a project is stored in this workspace.
 Add a content model by adding the content type you want to create.